cwarwicker/quick-dev/README.md

 `qd purge` - Runs the purge caches script.

-`qd makecourse [size [name]` - Runs the make test course script and makes a course of the given size and name.
+`qd makecourse [size] [name]` - Runs the make test course script and makes a course of the given size and name.

+`qd makequiz [course] [questions]` - Generates a quiz on a course by its shortname with the specified number of questions.
+E.g. `qd makequiz ABC-101 10` for 10 questions on the quiz on course ABC-101

 `qd phpunit init` - Initialises phpunit for the site (must be run before any phpunit commands).